Patoman90/Patoman90-Patrick-Trollip-s-Portfollio/readme.md

 ### Acknowledgements

 I would like to acknowledge codecademy, w3schools, Mozilla Developer network and google chrome developer tools and search engine for helping me to find solutions to coding problems I was tasked with on my own.

+I had a code review done on codeCademy's community forums.
+I decided to change my code so that the fonts are consistant and easy to read but keep my skills page how it is.

 ## Disclaimer